EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 # Sparse-UBI-S3-V2
-A new method for identifying the mixing matrix in underdetermined BSS based on k-SCA Assume X=A.S,
+A new method for identifying the mixing matrix in underdetermined blind source seperation (UBSS) based on k-SCA

+Assume X=A.S,

 Prblem statement: X is known but A and S are unknown.
+There are more sources than sensors (under-determoned BSS).

 The columns of S are k-Sparse, nemely, there are k non-zero elemnets.

 Aim: Find the mixing matrix A

 Idea: Subspace Selective Search (S3)